bradycox/timer.py/README.md

 - curses: Standard library module used for creating the terminal display.

 Usage:
-Run the script from the command line, passing the time string as an argument ./timer.py <time>
+Run the script from the command line, passing the time string as an argument:

+- ./timer.py <time>

 Where <time> can be:
 - 2h 15m